Hwange National Park

 Big Toms & Little Toms

-Big Toms and Little Toms are two scenic and wildlife-rich areas of Hwange National Park in Zimbabwe.
-They are located in the northwestern part of the park, near the border with Botswana.
-Big Toms is known for its dense forests and scenic vistas, while Little Toms features open grasslands and wetlands.
-Both areas offer a diverse range of wildlife, including elephants, lions, buffalos, and many species of antelope.
+Big Toms and Little Toms are two river-based scenic and wildlife-rich areas of Hwange National Park in Zimbabwe.
+They are both located in the northwestern part of the park, near the border with Botswana.
+Big Toms is known for its dense forests and scenic vistas which are frequented by elephant and lion, while Little Toms features open grasslands and wetlands, and get fewer elephant and lion by comparison.
+Both areas offer a diverse range of wildlife, including buffalo, warthog, various large cats and many antelope species.
+A visit to Big Toms and Little Toms is a must for nature lovers and wildlife enthusiasts who want to experience the beauty and diversity of Zimbabwe’s wilderness, learn more about the local flora and fauna, and see some of Africa’s most iconic animals in their natural habitat.

 Croc Pool